atlassian-api/atlassian-python-api/docs/index.rst

         url='http://localhost:8080',
         cookies=cookie_dict)

-To authenticate to the Atlassian Cloud APIs:
+To authenticate to the Atlassian Cloud APIs Jira, Confluence, ServiceDesk:

 .. code-block:: python

     # Obtain an API token from: https://id.atlassian.com/manage-profile/security/api-tokens
+    # You cannot log-in with your regular password to these services.

     jira = Jira(
         url='https://your-domain.atlassian.net',